HARP Mortgage Program

 The HARP mortgage program allows homeowners to refinance into low mortgage interest rates even if the property has decreased in value or is upside down.
 “Upside Down” simply means that you owe more on your home than it is currently worth.
 The HARP mortgage was established in 2009 by the Government, for homeowners who’s mortgage is backed by either Fannie Mae or Freddie Mac.
 Even though this is a government mortgage program the actual lending is done by qualified mortgage lenders.

-A HARP mortgage addresses situations where the homeowner’s property value has fallen causing them to no longer to qualify under traditional refinancing criteria.
+A HARP mortgage refinance addresses situations where the homeowner’s property value has fallen causing them to no longer to qualify under traditional refinancing criteria.

 HARP Mortgage Program Overview: